A happy content woman standing with a coffee while there are polaroids around her showing all of her joints in pain

 It’s an interesting visual.
 Just think about it for a second.
 Say you have an acquaintance who sees you every now and again.
 When they saw you a few months ago, you were limping and using a cane because your knee was flaring.

-By providing your email address, you are agreeing to our Privacy Policy and Terms of Use.
+By providing your email address, you are agreeing to our Privacy Notice and Terms of Use.

 Other people only catch a glimpse

-Holy cow!!
+Holy cow!
 This couldn’t be further from the truth.
 But because the strobe light only shines on you when you see others, that’s the movie that your zoetrope of chronic illness plays to anyone watching from the outside, which is almost everyone.

 So, why am I telling you this?
 It’s because I see, more and more on social media and other places, people getting angry and blaming others for making assumptions about their chronic illness.
 I get it, believe me.
-When people make assumptions about your disease, it can be infuriating and demeaning.
-Now, if someone still does it despite knowing the truth then you have every right to be upset.

-But, I can’t blame them either for not when all they have to go on is a few snapshots, most of which I have proverbially “photoshopped” by propping myself up as much as possible before I go out in public.
+But, I can’t blame them for not understanding when all they have to go on is a few snapshots, most of which I have proverbially “photoshopped” by propping myself up as much as possible before I go out in public.
 No cane, dressed up well, looking as spry as possible – is it any wonder that people get the wrong idea?

-Where does that leave us?
-Do we stop trying to prop ourselves up before going out?
-Should we just show up not-showered, week-old jeans on, ace-bandaged and IcyHot slathered with tears in our eyes?
-Well, besides working wonders for your dating life, it’s not going to do much for you other than offend those with a keen sense of smell and an aversion to menthol (IcyHot main ingredient).
+Well, besides working wonders for your dating life, it’s not going to do much for you other than offend those with a keen sense of smell and an aversion to menthol (IcyHot's main ingredient).
 Ultimately, though, it’s probably not the best way to fight this particular form of ignorance.

 I tell the truth about how I'm feeling

-Honestly, the best way I have found is to tell people the truth when they ask how you are.
+Honestly, I have found the best way to deal with it is to tell people the truth when they ask how I am.
 We always say we are “fine.”
 It’s pretty much the standard response for any queries about our illness, but those days have to end.
-That strobe light effect we talked about above when combined with the whole “I’m fine” rigmarole only allows the misconceptions to burrow farther into friends and family’s virgin unknowing brains.
-Mmmm, how’s that for a visual?

-Tell people about the strobe effect
+Explain the strobe light effect

 Tell people the truth about the strobe effect.
-Right here, right now, I’m giving you permission to steal it.
+Right here, right now.
+I’m giving you permission to steal it.
 Explain to people that when they see you, they are probably seeing the best version of you, propped up short-term by pills, adrenaline, and hope.
-Explain that, in reality, things have been difficult lately, and there have been more than a few times where you ended up staying in bed all day.

-Small slices never give the real picture
+Snapshots never give the whole picture

-I digress.
-The point is, tell people that seeing small slices of you will never give the real picture of chronic illness.
-And don’t feel conceited for saying something like, “I make rheumatoid arthritis look goooooooood.”
-Because in the strobe light of the outside world, you do make it look good, no matter how bad you really are, because it takes strength, and that always looks good.
-Even if you wear dark sunglasses inside the club.
-Talk soon.
+Because in the strobe light of the outside world, you do make it look good, no matter how bad you really are.
+It takes strength to live with a chronic illness, and that always looks good.
+Even if you have to wear dark sunglasses inside the club.

 This article was originally written by Daniel Malito and published on our sister rheumatic community, RheumatoidArthritis.net.